Complete Guide to DIAN Tax Obligations for Expats in Colombia (2026)

 The 183-Day Residency Requirement

-If you spend 183 days or more in Colombia during any calendar year — either consecutively or accumulated — you are considered a Colombian tax resident.
+If you spend more than 183 days in Colombia within any 365 consecutive days — either consecutively or accumulated, and counting entry and exit days — you are considered a Colombian tax resident.
 Once you meet this threshold, you become liable for taxes on your worldwide income, including:

 Key Tax Residency Dates